12. JavaScript HTTP functions

 } catch (error) {

-// We're here because the server sent an error code [404 Not Found, ...] with an empty body—we log the error to see its structure
+// we're here because the server has sent an error code [404 Not Found, ...] accompanied by an empty body - we display the error to see its structure

-// or because the client [fetch] threw an exception (network unreachable, ...)
+// or because the [fetch] client has thrown an exception (network inaccessible, ...)

 throw error.message;